We Got Audited By a Competent Authority. Here’s What You Need To Know.

 The main problem of the certified video conferencing solution apparently was that it doesn’t support sharing your screen.
 Yes, I’m serious: You could not share your screen with it.
 Therefore, understandably, conducting remote audits with this certified video conferencing solution was very cumbersome, because you literally had to say “okay, now everyone open document X and scroll to page Y, paragraph Z”.
 Crazy!

-Side note #3: If OpenRegulatory ever fails as a business, I’ll attempt to found a certified video conferencing provider which sells certified video conferencing solutions to state institutions.
+Side note #3: If OpenRegulatory ever fails as a business, I’ll attempt to found a certified video conferencing provider which sells certified video conferencing solutions to competent authorities.
 I feel like that would get very close to producing unlimited passive income for me while I wouldn’t have to provide anything of value.
 But OpenRegulatory is profitable right now, so let’s cautiously place that idea on the backlog (at the top!).

 Am I ranting here?
 I’m actually not sure.
 I feel like probably 100% of the employees at the LaGeSo dislike the certified video conferencing solution, but some weird internal requirement gave them no other choice.
 So who’s at fault here?
 The German bureaucratic system?
 Weird data protection requirements?
 Did the certified video conferencing provider kidnap someone’s dog?
 Hard to tell as an outsider.
 Maybe we can find a certified whistleblower to enlighten us some time.

-Episode 3: The OpenReg GmbH Folder
+Episode 3: The OpenReg GmbH Folder In The Competent Authority Bookshelf

 As the first deadline approached, my colleague Sven submitted all relevant documentation to them.
 It was good that Sven did this, because by now he has way more regulatory hard skills than I do.
 The second date approached, so it was time for the audit!